basephp/framework/README.md

 Adding middleware is easy.
 You can append as many as you wish, and they run in order.

+In these examples, we will add the `Session` middleware.

 ```php
 // using middleware on add()
 Route::add('/edit/{id}',['session'],'Page');